tarcisomesquita/know/README.md

 # know
-Help user create word sequence with a knowledge base.
+Help user to create word sequence with a knowledge base.

 Interface: a web page with a virtual keyboard, that show what letters can be digited.